spekulatius/PHPScraper/websites/de/examples/scrape-website-title.md

 $web = new \spekulatius\phpscraper;

 /**
  * Navigation zur Testseite.
-Sie enthält:
+Diese enthält:
  *
  * <title>A page with plenty of German umlaute everywhere (ä ü ö)</title>
  */